In speech, Biden to shift from Build Back Better bill to 4-point economic rescue plan | Politics

 Manchin's opposition tanked a package of Biden economic reforms that were aimed at working women and families, paring down the country's massive income inequality and meeting climate goals.
 Biden's speech will call for many of the reforms on housing, education and climate to be passed under the rubric of a four-point plan: moving goods cheaper and faster; reducing everyday costs; promoting competition; and eliminating barriers to jobs.

-Biden will commit to a number of initiatives related to his $1 trillion bipartisan infrastructure bill, including repairing 65,000 miles of roads and 1,500 bridges.
-He will push reforms in the ocean shipping industry and nursing homes and ask Congress to complete work on bills he hopes will make the U.S. economy more competitive against China.
-"He'll talk about the progress that we've made in the last year in the face of deep challenges and he'll talk about his optimism for the future," the administration official told reporters.
+Biden will commit to a number of initiatives related to his $1 trillion bipartisan infrastructure bill, including repairing 65,000 miles (105,000 kilometers) of roads and 1,500 bridges.
+He also will ask Congress to complete work on bills he hopes will make the U.S. economy more competitive against China.
+Biden will also argue that ocean shipping is dominated by a small number of foreign-owned companies which are increasing costs too much and announce steps by agencies including the Department of Justice to promote competition in that space.
+The administration estimates that rising shipping costs will add 1% to consumer prices over the coming year.

+He will also announce plans to increase safety inspections at nursing homes to reduce their cost and bad patient outcomes, especially those owned by private equity firms.
+He also wants the federal government to hire more people based on their skills instead of educational qualifications alone.
+Rising costs have threatened the economic recovery from the coronavirus pandemic and undermined Biden's favorability with voters as a steward of the economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)